bur8787/mqtt-practice/README.md

 ## Overview

-This repository stores things I've tried to catch up on MQTT.
+This repository includes my catch-up on MQTT.

-The server runs on rabbitmq and use rabbitmq-mqtt plugin.
+The system architecture is as follows.
+- RabbitMQ and rabbitmq-mqtt plugin are used for MQTT broker.
+- NodeJS is used for a subscriber.
+- MQTTBox is used for a publisher.

+<img src="https://github.com/bur8787/mqtt-practice/raw/master/static/3-flow.png"/>

 ## Getting Started

-<img src="https://github.com/bur8787/mqtt-practice/raw/master/static/3-flow.png"/>

 ![video](https://github.com/bur8787/mqtt-practice/raw/master/static/1-getting-started.gif)